Nominate

 • Eligibility Requirements

-• Residents of the United States
+• A resident of the United States (continental U.S., Alaska, or Hawaii)

-• Volunteer without any compensation
+• Volunteering without any compensation

 • A nominator may be any individual who knows a teen and is not a family member of the nominee.